-Asymptomatic until fracture occurs.
+Osteoporosis is asymptomatic until fracture occurs.

+Adequate calcium and vitamin D intake is recommended for all patients.
 Bisphosphonates are first-line pharmacologic therapy for postmenopausal women and men.

 In postmenopausal women, estrogen is considered only for those at high risk for whom nonestrogen medications are inappropriate.

 Osteoporosis is a complex skeletal disease characterized by low bone density and microarchitectural defects in bone tissue, resulting in increased bone fragility and susceptibility to fracture.

 Other diagnostic factors

 - vertebral tenderness